-- 1986 Developed a Groundwater Management Plan (updated in 1993 and amended in 2014). - 2004 Established Bazile Groundwater Management Area which includes the townships; Creighton, Columbia sections 6, 7,18,19, and Cleveland (except 25,26,27,34,35,36) to improve groundwater quality. - 2016 LCNRD with the Nebraska Department of Natural Resources developed and adopted a voluntary Integrated Management Plan (IMP) that became effective on September 5, 2016.
-The regulatory action item adopted as part of the IMP, as mandated by statute, is to require an education component for applicants pursuing groundwater well permits or surface water permits in the district. - 2016-2020 Aero Electromagnetic (AEM) surveys of the subsurface geology conducted to better evaluate the geology and aquifers of the district to protect the resource through targeted, appropriate management.
-The surveys have been used to assist in identification of potential groundwater sources for the community of Martinsburg and for the Cedar Knox Rural Water Project. - 2020 LCNRD began implementation of identified priorities in the Bow Creek Watershed based on the approved Water Quality Management Plan (WQMP) drafted with stakeholders and the NDEE.
+- 1986 Developed a Groundwater Management Plan (updated in 1993 and amended in 2014). - 2004 Established Bazile Groundwater Management Area which includes the townships; Creighton, Columbia sections 6, 7,18,19, and Cleveland (except 25,26,27,34,35,36) to improve groundwater quality.
+Producers in the BGMA continue to address nitrogen in groundwater through the adoption of best management practices (BMPs) continue in 2024.
+A National Water Quality Incentive priority area was established for the BGMA by NRCS and NDEE which provides dedicated cost share funding assistance for approved practices that mitigate nitrogen contamination. - 2016 LCNRD with the Nebraska Department of Natural Resources developed and adopted a voluntary Integrated Management Plan (IMP) that became effective on September 5, 2016.
+The regulatory action item adopted as part of the IMP, as mandated by statute, is to require an education component for applicants pursuing groundwater well permits or surface water permits in the district.
+The most recent biennial review was completed with NDEE in 2023. - 2016-2020 Aero Electromagnetic (AEM) surveys conducted of the subsurface geology to better evaluate the geology and aquifers of the district and to protect the resource through targeted, appropriate management.
+The surveys are used to assist in identifying potential groundwater sources for landowners and communities. - 2020 LCNRD began implementation of identified priorities in the Bow Creek Watershed based on the approved Water Quality Management Plan (WQMP) drafted with stakeholders and the NDEE.
 The plan covers district-wide evaluation and recommendations to address surface and groundwater quality concerns.
-The WQMP identifies the Bow, Bazile and Howe Creeks as priority or special priority areas for management. - 2021 Implemented updated Rules and Regulations to the existing GWMP to address groundwater quantity management.
-The modifications include identified sub areas of the District, well permit ranking, certification of irrigated acres, flow meters, and well spacing limits. - 2021 Updating the Rules and Regulations to the GWMP to address groundwater quality.
-Modifications are slated to be publicly reviewed, finalized, and adopted in 2023. - 2022 Enacted a 180 day stay on high capacity well construction to allow updates of rules and regulations to protect groundwater resources.
+The WQMP identifies the Bow, Bazile and Howe Creeks as priority or special priority areas for management.
+Work with producers to adopt BMPs will continue in the Bow Creek watershed in 2024 to address E. coli contamination.
+Adopted BMPs can also be beneficial in nitrogen management. - 2021 Implemented updated Rules and Regulations to the existing GWMP to address groundwater quantity management.
+The modifications include identified sub areas of the District, well permit ranking, certification of irrigated acres, flow meters, and well spacing limits. - 2023 A temporary stay on high capacity well construction expired in May 2023.
+The stay allowed time for board consideration of existing rules and regulations to protect groundwater resources.
+The permit review process now includes an indicator score to facilitate review and recommendation of permit applications.

 Rainfall over the last three years has had a negative impact on groundwater levels in LCNRD.
-Potential impacts of drier than normal conditions and the increases in groundwater development since 2012 could result in additional pressure on groundwater resources in 2023 and beyond.
+Potential impacts of drier than normal conditions and the increases in groundwater development since 2012 could result in additional pressure on groundwater resources in 2024 and beyond.
 Triggers for rules and regulations pertaining to groundwater quantity could be met if drought conditions continue.
-The district plans to update redraft the district's Groundwater Management Plan in 2023.

 LCNRD continually works towards improved identification of the aquifer systems in the district and preparing to manage groundwater use should the need occur.
 Groundwater quantity and quality management protection methods included by the district in its rules and regulations are groundwater level triggers and a water management plan to limit groundwater use should declines re-develop.
 Permits for high capacity well construction and irrigated acre expansion are required district wide.
 LCNRD has not been declared "Fully Appropriated".